H-II

 The H-II (H2) rocket was a Japanese satellite launch system, which flew seven times between 1994 and 1999, with five successes.
 It was developed by NASDA in order to give Japan a capability to launch larger satellites in the 1990s.
 It was the first two-stage liquid-fuelled rocket Japan made using only technologies developed domestically.
 It was superseded by the H-IIA rocket following reliability and cost issues.

 Background

 Prior to H-II, NASDA had to use components licensed by the United States in its rockets.
-In particular, crucial technologies of H-I and its predecessors were from the Delta rockets (the manufacturer of the Delta rockets, McDonnell Douglas, later Boeing and the United Launch Alliance, would later use the H-II's technologies to create the Delta III, albeit short lived).
+In particular, crucial technologies of H-I and its predecessors were from the Delta rockets (the manufacturer of the Delta rockets, McDonnell Douglas, later Boeing and the United Launch Alliance, would later use the H-IIA's technologies (the rocket itself is the successor to the H-II) to create the Delta III, albeit short lived).
 Although the H-I did have some domestically produced components, such as LE-5 engine on the second stage and inertial guidance system, the most crucial part, the first stage engine, was a licence-built version of the Thor-ELT of the US.
 By developing the LE-7 liquid-fuel engine and the solid booster rockets for the first stage, all stages of H-II had become "domestically developed".

 The H-II was developed under the following policies, according to a NASDA press release: